ImtiazVision/The-10-Essentials-of-Influence-and-Persuasion/README.md

 > The ideal number of reasons to present in order to persuade someone is three.
 This is referred to by researchers as the "three charms, four alarms" rule.

+### Power comes from progress.

+When we are faced with situations where we need to influence and persuade others, and we know that we will need to interact with a number of people before the deal is closed or an agreement is finalized, it makes sense to signal the progress we are making at the start of each new meeting or interaction to ensure that our influence plan stays on track.